Grynn-GmbH/erpnext/README.md

 Grynn GmbH loves and promotes ERPNext in Switzerland, Germany, Eastern Europe and India.

+Founded in 2017 by Deepak Pai in order to help F500 companies with their digital transformation journey.
+He has 2 decades of IT and Finance & has worked for companies such as Bank of America, Unilever and Ecolab.

+He is an MBA graduate of St. Gallen University (Switzerland) and alumnus of MIT Manipal.
+He is a certified digital strategist from MIT/Emeritus & consults for F500 companies.

+Grynn is an advocate of using Free and Open Source Software (FOSS).

 ### Grynss Swiss Meetup Learning Videos
 ---
 ### Learn How ERPNext Can Supercharge Your Food Manufacturing Startup (ERPNext Switzerland Meetup Hosted By Grynn GmbH)